fall 2020 internship update

 Amy excels at working with her students to determine their career exploration options based on their interests, skills, unique personalities, and passions.
 She enjoys coaching students, helping them strengthen their interviewing skills, guiding them through the internship process, and seeing them excel in their internship.

 Over the last 20 years, Ali has excelled in diverse areas of the education sector, including working as a college student supervisor at Boston University and a certified teacher in Massachusetts.
-She also brings a vast knowledge of community-building skills, which will support her in creating partnerships between students and mentoring organizations.
+She also brings a vast knowledge of community-building skills, which will support her in creating partnerships between students and host organizations.

 Ali is personable and a good communicator.
 This allows her to work collaboratively with students and deliver feedback that encourages professional and personal development.
 Ali is inspired by the student’s energy and creativity.
 Ali takes pride in her ability to assess a student’s potential career goals while guiding the student through the steps needed to ensure a meaningful and successful internship.